• Skip to primary navigation

 In no particular order, here’s a list of common reasons business reviews go missing:

-Sometimes a reviewer might copy and paste a review they’ve already written about your business elsewhere.
+Sometimes a reviewer might copy and paste a review they’ve already written about your business from elsewhere.

-You don’t want your reviews to be duplicates of a Yelp review, for example.
+That’s lazy and you don’t want your reviews to be duplicates of, say, a Yelp or Facebook review. 🖇️

-Reviews Written by Your Google My Business Manager
+Reviews Written by Whoever Manages Your Google Business Profile 🚩

 Sometimes the business gets away with it, other times, they don’t.

 Again, if a person who wrote the review works for you, it’s likely to be deleted.
-I worked with a local company who had a few reviews, one of which was published by the son of the owner.
+I worked with a local company who had a few reviews, one of which was published by an employee. 😒

 Don’t set up a computer workstation or kiosk at your premises encouraging customers/clients to leave reviews.
 Review stations are a violation of the Google review policy.